ShababKarim/eda-graph/README.md

 the topics that you specify.
 Simply define the list of brokers and topics to watch and let the service begin monitoring.
 Deploy to your K8s cluster or run as a docker container using `docker-compose`.

-The project is also bootstrapped with 2 sample microservices as a demo: `marketing-service` and `sales-service`.
+The project is also bootstrapped with 2 sample microservices for demo purposes: `marketing-service` and `sales-service`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>